 (9)(a) Such moneys paid to local governments under subsections (3) and (5) as are derived from payments made under the Commonwealth Act are paid on the condition that the moneys are expended in accordance with the terms and conditions specified in the Commonwealth Act, and all moneys paid to local governments under those subsections are paid on the condition that the moneys are expended on works or projects approved by the Minister on the recommendation of the Commissioner, but the Minister may on the recommendation of the Commissioner approve of variations in work or projects previously approved.

-(b) Where moneys standing to the credit of the Inner Metropolitan Councils’ Urban Road Account or the Outer Metropolitan Councils’ Urban Road Account are not expended within the time specified in the Commonwealth Act, the Commissioner may re-allocate those moneys to another account within the Main Roads Trust Fund.
+(b) Where moneys standing to the credit of the Inner Metropolitan Councils’ Urban Road Account or the Outer Metropolitan Councils’ Urban Road Account are not expended within the time specified in the Commonwealth Act, the Commissioner may re-allocate those moneys to another agency special purpose account established under section 16 of the Financial Management Act 2006.

 (10) The Minister may delegate to the Commissioner all or any of his powers under subsection (3)(d), subsection (5)(d) and (h) and subsection (9)(a).

-(11) A local government shall not be regarded, for the purposes of subsections (4), (6), (7) and (8) as having expended any particular amounts on road works from its own resources unless such expenditure is certified to be correct by audit pursuant to Part 7 of the Local Government Act 1995; and, in any event, where the Minister is satisfied that an amount paid to a local government under this section exceeds the amount that was properly payable, he may require the local government to repay the amount of the excess to the credit of the Main Roads Trust Fund and may cause any amount so repayable but not repaid to be deducted from any other amount that may become payable to the local government under this Act.
+(11) A local government shall not be regarded, for the purposes of subsections (4), (6), (7) and (8) as having expended any particular amounts on road works from its own resources unless such expenditure is certified to be correct by audit pursuant to Part 7 of the Local Government Act 1995; and, in any event, where the Minister is satisfied that an amount paid to a local government under this section exceeds the amount that was properly payable, he may require the local government to repay the amount of the excess to the credit of the Main Roads Trust Account and may cause any amount so repayable but not repaid to be deducted from any other amount that may become payable to the local government under this Act.

 (12)(a) For the purposes of the second matching period the Minister, on the recommendation of the Commissioner, may, by instrument in writing, —